My "Huh?" column on the Pledge of

 anti-religious Canada, encouraging.
 (Incidentally, our Constitution,

-drafted in the early 1980s no less, actually does explicitly affirm
+drafted in the early 1980s no less, actually does explicitly affirm the

-from pushing a radical separationist agenda on the bench.)
+pushing a radical separationist agenda on the bench.)

-Back in the U.S., Judge Alfred Goodwin, apparently reading the
+Back in the US, Judge Alfred Goodwin, apparently reading the

-proverbial writing on the wall, decided to stay his unpopular
+proverbial writing on the wall, decided to stay his unpopular decision

-Circuit, and the decision is likely to be overturned either by them
+decision is likely to be overturned either by them - or later by the

-My central point in the column was that radical separation of
+My central point in the column was that radical separation of church

-supported by the U.S. Constitution.
+the US Constitution.

-The First Amendment address of "establishment of religion" refers
+The First Amendment address of "establishment of religion" refers to

-powers of taxation, among other things.
+among other things.

 By no stretch of the imagination would the drafters of the First